opensearch-project/opensearch-build/docker/release/README.md

      ```
      $ docker run -it -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" opensearchproject/opensearch:1.1.0
      ```
-     Note: For OpenSearch 2.12 and later, a custom password for the admin user is required to be passed to set-up and utilize demo configuration.
+     Note: For OpenSearch 2.12 and later, a custom password for the admin user is required to be passed to set up and utilize demo configuration.
      ```
      $ docker run -it -p 9200:9200 -p 9600:9600 -e OPENSEARCH_INITIAL_ADMIN_PASSWORD=<strong-password> -e "discovery.type=single-node" opensearchproject/opensearch:2.12.0
      ```